-About The London Community Foundation
+About The London Community Foundation (LCF)

 We believe in a strong and vibrant London, in which everyone has the chance to thrive, regardless of who they are or where they're from.
 We offer a lifeline to Londoners who are suffering multiple disadvantages including inequality, exclusion and discrimination.
 We identify change makers in the community, and champion grassroots initiatives, taking a community development approach to grant-making.
 In doing so, we support those best placed to make an impact locally.
-To date, we have invested over £75 million into charitable groups across the capital, improving the lives of over 500,000 Londoners.
+To date, we have invested over £50 million of philanthropic support into more than 10,000 charitable projects across the Capital.